gitbritt/gitBritt.github.io/Readme.md

 My name is Dillon Britt.
-I am a student at Southern Adventist University.
+I just recently graduated from Southern Adventist University in May of 2019.
-I am a senior and I graduate in May 2019 with a B.S. degree in Computer Science.
 I am currently looking for a full time position in the field of Computing.